devgprime/NodeAutomationBlockchain/Readme.md

 # Automating the setup of Private Blockchain
 ![image](https://github.com/devgprime/NodeAutomationBlockchain/assets/131144462/08abad9b-eca9-4fcf-b764-b2f77149f61b)

-User Initiates Provisioning Request:
-The user initiates the provisioning request through a user interface or Azure Pipeline, specifying the desired node specifications and count.
+Request Provisioning: The user submits a provisioning request through a UI or Azure Pipeline.
+This request includes the desired node configurations and quantity.

-Terraform Provisioning:
-The request is passed to Terraform, which provisions the virtual machines (VMs) with the specified specifications using Azure APIs.
-Terraform also provisions the associated Virtual Networks (VNets), subnets, NSGs, and network interfaces.

-Ansible Configuration Management:
+Infrastructure Provisioning - Terraform Setup: The provisioning request is processed by Terraform, which uses Azure APIs to set up the necessary virtual machines (VMs).
+Based on user input, VMs are configured with the appropriate specifications.
+Additional networking resources such as Virtual Networks (VNets), subnets, Network Security Groups (NSGs), and network interfaces are provisioned as required.

-Once the VMs are provisioned, Ansible is triggered to perform configuration management.
-Ansible playbooks and roles are executed to configure the VMs with the required internal services such as Docker or Kubernetes.
+Configuration Management - Ansible Execution: Post the VM provisioning, Ansible is activated to manage the configuration of these machines.
+By executing a set of Ansible playbooks and roles, the VMs are equipped with necessary internal services like Docker or Kubernetes.

-Docker/Kubernetes Deployment:
-Using the specified cloud image repository, the Geth client image is deployed on each VM using Docker or Kubernetes.
-The image includes the necessary specifications like network ID, genesis block, boot nodes, and other network parameters.
+Docker/Kubernetes Deployment: Once VMs are prepared and services are set, the deployment phase begins.
+A Docker or Kubernetes image of the Geth client, which contains essential details like network ID, genesis block, boot nodes, and other network parameters, is pulled from a cloud image repository and deployed across each VM.

-Geth Client Startup:
-A startup script or service manager like systemd is used to start the Geth client on each VM, initiating the synchronization process with the private Ethereum network.
+Geth Client Initialization: With the image deployment complete, a startup script or a service manager (like systemd) is used to start up the Geth client on each machine.
+This triggers the synchronization process with the private Ethereum network.

-Validator Functionality Activation:
-With the Geth client running, the validator functionality is activated on each VM by submitting a staking transaction using the associated Ethereum account.
+Activating Validator Functionality: With the Geth client up and running, the validation process can be started.
+This is done by triggering a staking transaction from the Ethereum accounts associated with each node, thus activating their validator capabilities.

-Resource Monitoring and Alerting:
-Azure Monitor or Prometheus is configured to monitor the containers or pods running the Geth client on the VMs.
-Key metrics such as block propagation time, network latency, and resource utilization are monitored, and alerts are set up for any anomalies.
+Resource Supervision: Resource supervision is enabled using Azure Monitor or Prometheus to keep an eye on the containers or pods running the Geth client on the VMs.
+Essential metrics like block propagation time, network latency, and resource usage are tracked.
+Alerts are set up to notify in case of any significant deviations or anomalies.

-Private Key Storage and Retrieval:
-Azure Key Vault is utilized to securely store and retrieve the private keys associated with the Ethereum accounts used by the validator nodes.
+Private Key Storage and Management - Azure Key Vault: For secure handling of the private keys associated with Ethereum accounts of the validator nodes, Azure Key Vault is utilized.
+This provides a secure and reliable way to store and retrieve these critical keys.

 A user just needs to trigger the setup.sh script and it will take care of the entire setup.